marc-brgs/CPP-Image-Pipeline/README.md

 ## Installation check

-You do not need to reboot your computer after installation.
+You may need to reboot after CMake installation to make it work.
 ```
 g++ --version
 cmake --version